Saab 900: 900 Enduro

-Suspension was improved with 290 mm (free length) by 17 mm 368 lb 7.1 turn springs up front and 300 mm (free length) by 16 mm 484 lb 9 turn springs at the rear.
-Steering caster was set to +2.25 deg +/- .25 deg, camber to -1.75 deg +/- .25 deg and toe in was 2.5 mm +/- 0.5 mm.
+Suspension was improved with 290 mm (free length) by 17 mm 368 lb 7.1-turn springs up front and 300 mm (free length) by 16 mm 484 lb nine-turn springs at the rear.
+Steering caster was set to +2.25°± 0.25°, camber to −1.75°± 0.25° and toe in was 2.5 mm± 0.5 mm.

-To increase performance, the waste gate was set at 17 psi (1.2 bar), which delivered a claimed 175 hp from its 8-valve B201 slant-4 engine.
+To increase performance, the waste gate was set at 17 psi, which delivered a claimed 175 hp from its eight-valve B201 slant-four engine.
 Upstream water injection came standard.

-Paint was a 2-pack Dulux Acran enamel and came in at least four known colours: 137B "Aquamarine Blue Metallic" and a very light green (almost white) referred to as 152G "Marble White".
+Paint was a two-pack Dulux Acran enamel and came in at least four known colours: 137B "Aquamarine Blue Metallic" and a very light green (almost white) referred to as 152G "Marble White".
 There was at least one Enduro painted in 121B "Solar Red" and a fourth in 148B "Acacia Green Metallic".
 The hood, side window frames and rear deck were painted in Dulux GT Satin Black.
 Large "ENDURO" (in 99 TURBO style font) stripes were emblazoned on the hood, the rear deck and along both sides at sill level, although not all vehicles were treated to the "Enduro" hood graphics.

-None of the cars are known to be ever exported from Australia, but it's believed that no more than 6 examples survived to this day, with only 3 of them actually known.
-2 of those were already extensively modified over the years, one awaiting full restoration.
+None of the cars are known to be ever exported from Australia, but it's believed that no more than six examples survived to this day, with only three of them actually known. two of those were already extensively modified over the years, one awaiting full restoration.
 Some of the cars had the wheel centre replaced from Simmons P-4 to deeper dish V-4 version.
 There is also known a "half-Enduro" car, now owned by a real Enduro owner.
 The Saab dealer in Adelaide did the same Enduro fiberglass bodykit for their showcar (with a paint scheme of then non-existent 900 Lux) and advertised the conversion option for $5000.
 This was quickly put to an end as the dealer chose not to risk his dealership agreement with Saab.